python-rope/rope/README.txt

 Overview
 ========

-`rope`_ is a python refactoring IDE and library.
+`rope`_ is a python refactoring library and IDE.
 The IDE uses the library to provide features like refactoring, code assist, and auto-completion.
 It is written in python.
 The IDE uses `Tkinter` library.

+Rope IDE and library are released in two separate packages. *rope* package contains only the library and *ropeide* package contains the IDE and the library.

 .. _`rope`: http://rope.sf.net/